CALL FOR EXERCISE VOLUNTEERS

 Southern Tier Independence Center, 135 E Frederick St, Binghamton, NY 13904

 Anyone!
 Community members, COAD member agencies, non-member agencies from the public or private sector, anyone with an interest in disaster relief are welcome to participate.
-Pre-registration by September 11 is required.
+Pre-registration is required.

 Learn more about disaster volunteers and Volunteer Reception Centers below.